poseidonos/poseidonos-gui/dagent/doc/api.md

 #### Timeout
 * D-Agent default both read and write timeout is 30sec
-* D-Agent waits 29sec from iBoFOS
+* D-Agent waits 29sec from POS

 ***